18 Healthy Travel Snacks

 Here are 18 healthy travel snacks for your next adventure!

-When it comes to travelling, healthy eating is often one of the first things that tends to get thrown out the window.
+When it comes to travelling, healthy eating is often one of the first things that tend to get thrown out the window.
 Although I am all for indulgence (Hello, wine and chocolate!)
 I still think it is important, and possible, to eat well while you are on the road.
-Whether you are travelling my plane, train or automobile, here the are some of my favourite healthy travel snack ideas.
+Whether you are travelling by plane, train or automobile, here are some of my favourite healthy travel snacks.